MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

+  This policy is deprecated because it is a temporary policy to support the update to a new SmartScreen client.
+It won't work in Microsoft Edge as soon as version 107.

-  Allows the Microsoft Edge browser to load new SmartScreen library (libSmartScreenN) for any SmartScreen checks on site URLs or application downloads.
+Allows the Microsoft Edge browser to load the new SmartScreen library (libSmartScreenN) for any SmartScreen checks on site URLs or application downloads.

 If you enable or don't configure this policy, Microsoft Edge will use the new SmartScreen library (libSmartScreenN).